 It’s time for boards to undergo their own digital transformation

-Last month the giant UK betting company William Hill was replacing its existing Chief Executive with the company’s Chief Digital Officer, Ulrik Bengtsson.
+Last year the giant UK betting company William Hill replaced their chief executive with the company’s chief digital officer, Ulrik Bengtsson.

 Bengtsson, who only joined William Hill in April 2018, previously ran a Swedish online gaming company.

 William Hill said the change “formed part of its strategy to become a digitally led and internationally diverse gambling company” and to reverse falling profits in its online division.

 The significance of this appointment is that it’s part of a growing trend towards digital leadership.
 Across the globe, more and more companies are seeking digitally–knowledgeable leaders to help them navigate massive disruption.